Icarus Transfigured by m. l. teague (page 74)

 Her eyelids were sewn shut in a swoon—in a mask; yet he felt design coursing through her dawdling head.
 “Yes,” he answered.

-More words trickled over his side, following the path of either a scalpel or plucked petals.
+More words trickled over his neck, following the path of either a scalpel or plucked petals.
 “As pretty as her?”

-His serrated breaths plumbed to find her sternum—some hard place for incisors to meet resistance.
+Serrated breaths plumbed to find her sternum—some hard place to meet resistance.

-The girl surely felt his heart thundering up through her palms and wrists, and then into those pudgy, double-jointed arms.
-He glimpsed her content face atop his ladder of flesh, yet did not mind her seeing his desire.
+She surely felt his galloping heart through her palms and wrists, and then into those double-jointed arms.
+He glimpsed her content face atop his ladder of flesh, and knew she had her answer.

 “Will you paint me, my sweet boy?”

-The faint grotesqueness perceived earlier in her body was absent in the clutch.
-Under his fingertips and teeth, under the distorted lens of his hungry eye, she was too teased-out to be the same object.
-Somewhere amid her disinclined bones and overly yielding edges, the particular gave way to the universal, leaving him to grapple with a cruel puzzle.
-She might have been any woman in the dark; and for him, seduced by his own mask of anonymity, she was every woman he ever wanted.
+The disproportion perceived earlier in her body was absent in the clutch.
+Under the distorted lens of his hungry eye, she was too teased-out to be the same object.
+Somewhere amid her disinclined bones and overly yielding edges, the particular gave way to the universal, leaving him to grapple with an unsparing puzzle.
+She might have been any woman in the dark—and for him, seduced by his own mask of anonymity, she was every woman he ever wanted.

 “Well…?” she insisted.